 Text messaging has become a communication game-changer for businesses.
 But, as this messaging channel grows in popularity, so do user protections.
 One of the positive protections in business texting was the introduction of the 10DLC.

-Though this commercial number type didn’t always exist, experts predict it will become the norm for business text messaging in the future.
-So what exactly is 10DLC, how can businesses use it, and what are its pros and cons?
+Though this commercial number type didn’t always exist, experts predict it will become the norm for business text messaging.
+So what exactly is 10DLC, how does it compare to the other number types, how can businesses use it, and what are its pros and cons?

 What is 10DLC?